ver. 2025-07-13

 Niflunga-land

 According to both Ritter and F. J. Mone this naming seems related to a folk residing on Neffel rivulet, an outer Eifel region mainly west of the Lower Rhine; cf. Franz Joseph Mone: Untersuchungen zur Geschichte der teutschen Heldensage (1836) p.
-30f.
+30 f.

 Pfaff op. cit. pgs 135–136: reflecting Burgundian state established c.
 413